-The primary goal of Dr. Cheng’s lab is to combine tools from genomics, network medicine, bioinformatics, computational biology, chemical biology and experimental pharmacology and systems biology assays (e.g., single cell sequencing and iPS-derived cardiomyocytes) to address the challenging questions of understanding of various human complex diseases (e.g., cardio-oncology, pulmonary vascular diseases and cancer), which could have a major impact in identifying novel real-world data-driven diagnostic biomarkers and therapeutic targets for precision medicine.
+The primary goal of Dr. Cheng’s lab is to combine tools from network medicine, Artificial Intelligence (AI), genomics, bioinformatics, computational biology, chemical biology, and experimental pharmacology and systems biology assays (e.g., single cell sequencing and iPS-derived cardiomyocytes and neurons) to address the challenging questions of understanding of various human complex diseases (e.g., cardio-oncology, pulmonary vascular diseases, and Alzheimer's disease), which could have a major impact in identifying novel real-world data-driven diagnostic biomarkers and therapeutic approaches for precision medicine.

-Dr. Chen’s lab at Cleveland Clinic’s Genomic Medicine Institute has two major focus areas:
+Dr. Cheng’s lab at Cleveland Clinic’s Genomic Medicine Institute has several major focus areas:

 In other words ...

-Dr. Cheng is working to develop computational and experimental network medicine technologies for advancing the characterization of disease heterogeneity, thereby approaching the goal of coordinated, patient-centered strategies to innovative diagnostics and therapeutics development.
+Cheng Lab is developing and applying systems biology technologies and network medicine methodologies to predict drug targets and to understand mechanisms of disease, thereby approaching the goal of coordinated, patient-centered strategies to innovative diagnostics and therapeutics development.

 Huang Y, Fang J, Wang Z, Lu W, Wang Q, Hou Y, Jiang X, Reizes O, Lathia J, Nussinov R, Eng C, Cheng F (2019) A systems pharmacology approach uncovers wogonoside as a novel angiogenesis inhibitor of triple-negative breast cancer by targeting Hedgehog signaling.
 Cell Chemical Biology.
 26: 1143-1158.